Introduction¶

 from ordeq import run

-from nodes import join_txs_and_clients
+from pipeline import join_txs_and_clients

-if __name__ == '__main__':
+if __name__ == "__main__":

 run(join_txs_and_clients)